pro100Koss/express-boilerplate/Readme.md

 STORAGE_PATH=./storage
 ```

-For production you should use real AWS s3 configurations:
+For the production you should use real AWS s3 configurations:
 ```
 AWS_KEY_ID=
 AWS_KEY_SECRET=